opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 ## Try it: Exploring sample data with Discover

-This tutorial shows you how to use Discover to analyze and understand a sample data set.
+This tutorial shows you how to use Discover to analyze and understand a sample dataset.
 At the end of this tutorial, you should be ready to use Discover with your own data.

 Before starting this tutorial, make sure you've added the **Sample flight data**.
 See [Quickstart guide for OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/dashboards/quickstart/) for information about how to get started.
 {: .warning}